Gaither Homecoming

 Gaither Homecoming is the name applied to a series of videos, music recordings and concerts, which are organized, promoted and usually presented by Christian music songwriter and impresario Bill Gaither.
-To date, the Gaither Homecoming title is applied to more than 134 videos (most of which are not listed in the 'Videography' section), hundreds of music recordings, and an annual concert tour that drew more than half a million fans in 2004 (the most recent year for which statistics are available).

 Beginnings

-On February 19, 1992, the Gaither Vocal Band had just wrapped up a recording session in a Nashville, Tennessee, working on an album called Homecoming, which featured many of the great voices of southern gospel music: The Speers, the Gatlins, Jake Hess, The Cathedrals, Howard & Vestal Goodman, Buck Rambo, Eva Mae Lefevre, James Blackwood, Hovie Lister, Jim Hill, and J.D.
+On February 19, 1991, the Gaither Vocal Band had just wrapped up a recording session in a Nashville, Tennessee, working on an album called Homecoming, which featured many of the great voices of southern gospel music: The Speers, The Gatlins, Jake Hess, The Cathedrals, Howard & Vestal Goodman, Buck Rambo, Eva Mae Lefevre, James Blackwood, Hovie Lister, Jim Hill, and J.D.
 Sumner & The Stamps.
 After the session, the artists stayed around to chat, swap stories and sing old standards around the piano.
 The impromptu session was recorded on video and later published.
 The recording was so well received that Gaither began a series of professionally produced videos with larger gatherings of gospel musicians.

 Format

 The format for almost all of the videos in the series is very similar.
 A studio set or concert stage is home to a group of several dozen singers, with the front row featuring artists with longstanding and legendary careers in Southern Gospel music.
 They would be joined by younger artists, some of them up-and-coming acts in the Gaither Music Group publishing stable.
 Gaither would lead the group in several songs, with soloists and groups featured in additional songs.
 Comments by veteran singers, who would reminisce about their careers, are a staple of the series.
 In later videos, the inevitability of death found its way into the videos, as segments remembering artists who had died since the previous taping were featured.

 Most videos also have accompanying CDs which can be purchased in a set or separately.

 The videos and CDs regularly top sales charts, even many years after the series' inception and after the death of many favorite artists.
 The most recent videos, Gaither Homecoming Tour: Live From Toronto and Canadian Homecoming, were first and third, respectively, on Billboard's music video chart, and the companion CDs also hit the CCM charts.
 More recently, the 2007 recording of "How Great Thou Art" was nominated for a Dove Award.